Google Playstore reviews for better performance of your app

 Google Play will provide you with a variety of statistics about the performance of the app, which will include details about installs, sales, crashes and ratings.
 It is important to review the data and monitor the performance of your product.
 You can also customize alerts that will let you know about any sudden change so that you can take the right remedial measures and correct any issue in time.

 Reviews can range from positive to downright confusing ones.
 So as a developer, it is important not to get disheartened by any negative review and accept the fact that not everyone will be happy with your efforts.
 Make sure that you thank the customers who have given you a five-star rating or a positive review.
 Connect with the users who are facing issues with the app and empathize with them.
 It is best to follow the issue and resolve it successfully with the help of your support team to boost the image of your app.

 An apology can be effective

 A negative review is your chance to view the performance of your app from the user’s perspective.
 The malfunctioning or crashing of an app can be a frustrating experience for a use more so because they have placed their trust on your app.
 It is best that you apologise and be respectful at all times to ensure an unbroken customer relationship.

 A study on European smartphone users reveal that browsing through the app store and browsing through “top rated” and “most popular” apps are the two most popular methods of app discovery, ranking 58 % and 25 % respectively for Android users.

-The Sociocs tool is a very effective way to managing the Google Play Store reviews along with the Google My Business platform and provides you with an easy set of features to smoothly handle the multiple platforms for a better app performance.
+The Sociocs Inbox is a very effective way to managing the Google Play Store reviews along with the Google My Business platform and provides you with an easy set of features to smoothly handle the multiple platforms for a better app performance.